Back to blog

 How to add comments to YAML files?

 Adding YAML comments is simple.
 In fact, it's similar to how comments work in bash scripts.
 You just have to use the hashtag symbol (#) at the beginning of the line you want to comment on.
-For example:

 # Source file (this is a comment)